nako-ruru/httpcompression/README.md

 - Define encoding priority (e.g. give brotli a higher priority than gzip)
 - Control whether the client or the server defines the encoder priority
 - Plug in third-party/custom compression schemes or implementations
-- Custom dictionary compression for zstd
+- Custom dictionary compression for zstd and deflate
 - Low memory alliocations via transparent encoder reuse

 ## Install